0

 I am a creative visionary committed to studying and solving problems related to implications of the digital world on society and education.
 My interest in issues related to technology and society started as a child.
 This passion led me to study digital access, usage, equity, and culture in graduate school.
 Before graduate school, attending Spelman taught me the importance of community service and helping those less fortunate.
 Spelman instilled in me a sense of belonging and responsibility to people of the African Diaspora.

 This foundation played a pivotal role in my areas of research and the people I studied.
 For graduate school I conducted a comparative research study on the differences in technology use between rural, urban, and suburban students.
 For my doctorate I studied socio-cultural factors that impact computer use and non-use by working class Black Americans over the age of 55.
+My professional experiences span from corporate learning and development organizations to higher education institutions focused on online learning.

 I have a comprehensive approach to online and digital learning program design and management.
 This approach includes formulating a strategy and utilizing a framework.
-The details of my approach are included in the sections below.

 If you want learn more about my work experiences, educational background, and professional writing samples, check out my LinkedIn profile.